now browsing by tag

 If you are in a situation that causes friction with someone else you should try to bring peace instead of bringing anger.
 The Bible says in Matthew 5:9 that God blessed those that work for peace.
 Peace is also one of the fruits of the spirit.

 Maybe you see two other people who are rubbing each other the wrong way.
 Being a peacemaker means that you step in and try to bring peace to the situation.
 Some people just sit back and don’t try to help, but God blesses you when you try to bring peace.

 - object lessons on peace

 - peace object lessons for kids

-- peace object lesson
+- fruit of the spirit peace object lesson

 - angry bird christian lessons